testcontainers/testcontainers-go/RELEASING.md

 ```

 Right after that, you have to:
-- Update the [mkdocs.yml](./mkdocs.yml) file with the next development version.
 - Commit those files and submit a pull request, using `chore` as Github label.